 Grid survey or analysis of feature fills?
-Functional analysis and comparison of sampling strategies at Locality 1, Gedved Vest
+Functional analysis and comparison of sampling strategies at Gedved Vest

 The site of Gedved Vest, situated in east-central Jutland, approximately 33 km south-west of Århus and 8 km north of Horsens, was excavated between 2008 and 2010 by Horsens Museum in connection with an industrial development project (Hansen 2012).
-The site was extensively sampled for analysis at MAL in Umeå by the multiproxy strategy described in the theory and method section of this article.
-Owing to the scarcity of botanical material from Locality 1 (locality = sub-area), described in further detail below, however, this part of the site was not included in the main archaeobotanical publication of material from the site (Grabowski 2013), and this is the first published mention of Locality 1 from the extensive Iron Age site.

-Habitation traces found on the site extended chronologically from the Late Bronze Age (periods V and VI) to the Viking Age; with a strong predominance of settlement remains from the Early Roman Iron Age onward.
-The case here presented derives from Locality 1 of Gedved Vest, which has been dated, by house and artefact typology as well as 14C-analysis, to the Late pre-Roman and Early Roman Iron Age.
+Habitation traces found on the site extended chronologically from late Bronze Age (periods V and VI) to the Viking Age; with a strong predominance of settlement remains from early Roman Iron Age onward.
+The herein presented case derives from Locality 1 (sub-area) of Gedved Vest which has been dated, by house and artefact typology as well as 14C-analysis, to late pre-Roman and early Roman Iron Age.

 In the western section of Locality 1 two longhouses (A11298 and A11299) were detected, situated comparatively clear of other observed activity traces and displaying only one construction phase each.
-Nevertheless, replacement of some posts may have taken place, as indicated by the presence of double and elongated postholes (see figure 4 for plan).
+Replacement of some posts may, however, have taken place, embodied by the presence of double and elongated postholes (see figure 4 for plan).

-The design of the two houses has parallels elsewhere in Denmark, indicating an early Iron Age date (e.g. Ethelberg et al. 2003:194, Kaul 1986).
-This is confirmed by three 14 C-samples from each house that provided a cal.
-2σ -span of 401 BC-AD 18 for A11298 and 191 BC-AD 70 for A11299.
-One of the dates from A11298 deviated from the other two.
+The design of the two houses has parallels elsewhere in Denmark, indicating an early Iron Age date (e.g. Ethelberg et al 2003:194, Kaul 1986).
+This is confirmed by three 14C-samples from each house which provided a cal.
+2σ-span of 401 BC-AD 18 for A11298 and 191 BC-AD 70 for A11299.
+One of the dates from A11298 deviated strongly from the other two.
 This date was obtained from a charcoal fragment of probable beech (cf Fagus) while the other two were obtained from carbonised cereals.
-Since beech can reach an age of several hundred years, it is probable that the cereals, being annual plants, in this case provide the more relevant chronological evidence.
+Since beech can reach an age of several hundred years it is probable that the cereals, being annual plants, in this case is more reliable.
 The span of the two cereal-based dates is 341 BC-AD 18.
 It is therefore possible that A11298 was a precursor of A11299, although the possibility that the houses were contemporaneous should not be excluded.